cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 Reorganize the table of contents (ToC) to separate three types of information:
 - **Conceptual**: Information that is necessary to understanding but not directly usable.
 The main bodies of conceptual information are architecture and system overviews.
 - **Instructional**: How to complete tasks necessary to use the software (this includes programming and integration using APIs).
-Organize instructional material by user role: for etcd, the two main user roles are 1) developers, and 2) operators or admins responsible for running and maintaining etcd server instances.
+Organize instructional material by user role: for etcd, the two main user roles seem to be 1) developers, and 2) operators or admins responsible for running and maintaining etcd server instances.
 - **Reference**: The details of CLI commands, API metehods and objects, system configuration options, and other information that needs to be looked up in the course of performning a task.

 For an excellent and very literal example of this approach, see the [Kubernetes documentation][k8s-doc].